 Section 5(a).
-Medical services and supplies provided by physicians and other health care professionals
+Medical Services and Supplies Provided by Physicians and Other HealthCare Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under Standard Option, there is no calendar year deductible and you must use In-Network providers in order to receive benefits. - Under High Option, the calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment, or \$1000 per Self and Family Enrollment).
-The calendar year deductible for Out-of-Network Providers is \$1,000 per person (\$3,000 per Self Plus One enrollment, or \$3000 per Self Plus Family enrollment).
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Under Standard Option, there is no calendar year deductible and you must use In-Network providers in order to receive benefits.
+Under High Option, The calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family Enrollment).
+The calendar year deductible for Out-of-Network Providers is \$1,000 per person (\$3,000 per Self Plus One enrollment, or \$3,000 per Self Plus Family enrollment).
 Deductibles for In-Network providers and Out-of-Network providers are accumulated separately.
 The calendar year deductible applies to almost all benefits in this Section.
-The phrase "(No deductible)" is used to show when the calendar year deductible does not apply. - Under High Option, the amounts allowed for Covered Services accessed under your Out-of-Network Benefits will be subject to a Plan allowance.
-You will be responsible for the applicable Cost-Sharing Amounts related to such Covered Services and the difference between the charges billed by the Out-of-Network provider and the Plan allowance. - Please refer to Section 3, How you receive benefits, for a list of providers we consider to be primary care providers (under Standard Option) and other health care professionals. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
-Also, read Section 9 about coordinating benefits with other coverage, including Medicare.

-Benefit Description Note: The calendar year deductible applies to almost all High Option benefits in this Section.
-We say ("No deductible") when the High Option deductible does not apply.
-There is no calendar year deductible under Standard Option.

-Diagnostic and treatment services High Option Standard Option Professional services of physicians: • In physician's office \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician In an urgent care center Office medical consultations Second surgical opinion At home \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Inpatient professional services: • During a hospital stay • In a skilled nursing facility Nothing Nothing Not Covered: Inpatient private duty nursing Standby physicians Routine radiological and staff consultations required by hospital rules and regulations All charges.
-All charges.
-High Standard
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+Under High Option, the amounts allowed for Covered Services accessed under your Out-of-Network Benefits will be subject to a Plan allowance.
+You will be responsible for the applicable Cost-Sharing Amounts related to such Covered Services and the difference between the charges billed by the Out-of-Network provider and the Plan allowance.
+Please refer to Section 3, How you receive benefits, for a list of providers we consider to be primary care providers (under Standard Option) and other health care professionals. • Be sure to read Section 4, Your costs for co sharing works.
+Also, read Section 9 about Medicare. coordinating benefits with other co verage, including - Pay No deducti Medicare.
+You almost all High Option benefits in not apply.
+There is no calendar y Pay this Section.
+We say ("No deducti Medicare.
+Benefit Description ote: The calendar year deductible applies to a You almost all High Option benefits in Pay this Section.
+We say ("No deducti Diagnos Profess Medicare.
+Benefit Description ote: The calendar year deductible applies to a ible") when the High Option deductible does You almost all High Option benefits in not apply.
+There is no calendar y Option.
+Pay a this Section.
+We say ("No year deductible under Standard deducti Diagnos Profess • In ph • In an • Offic Medicare.
+Benefit Description ote: The calendar year deductible applies to a ible") when the High Option deductible does stic and treatment services sional services of physicians: hysician's office n urgent care center ce medical consultations ond surgical opinion You almost all High Option benefits in not apply.
+There is no calendar y Option.
+High Option \$20 copayment for a primary Pay this Section.
+We say ("No year deductible under Standard Standard Option \$20 copayment for a primary deducti Diagnos Profess • In ph • In an • Offic • Seco • At ho Inpatien • Duri Medicare.
+Benefit Description ote: The calendar year deductible applies to a ible") when the High Option deductible does stic and treatment services sional services of physicians: hysician's office n urgent care center ce medical consultations ond surgical opinion You almost all High Option benefits in not apply.
+There is no calendar y Option.
+High Option \$20 copayment for a primary care physician (No deductible) \$35 copayment for a specialist Pay this Section.
+We say ("No rear deductible under Standard Standard Option \$20 copayment for a primary care physician \$40 copayment for a specialist